 Australia country profile Australia ranks as one of the best countries to live in the world by international comparisons of wealth, education, health and quality of life.
 The sixth-largest country by land mass, its population is comparatively small with most people living around the eastern and south-eastern coastlines.
 The country's first inhabitants, the Aboriginal people, are believed to have migrated from Asia tens of thousands of years before the arrival of British settlers in 1788.
 They now make up less than 3% of Australia's 23 million people.
 Years of mass immigration after the Second World War heralded sweeping demographic changes, making modern Australia one of the world's most multicultural countries.

 New Zealand English To the untrained ear, the Southern Hemisphere accents — Australian, New Zealand and South African — are rather similar.
 This may have to do with the fact that it is much easier to travel between these places than from any of them to Britain or North America.
 Listen more closely, however, and you'll hear that the accents have in fact developed in different directions.
 This young woman, like many New Zealanders, uses the word "Kiwi" to refer to both herself and her way of speaking.
 The kiwi is a national symbol of New Zealand — if you're talking about a flightless bird with a long beak.
 The kiwi fruit, although often imported from New Zealand, is native to China.
-Sydney - kidcyber Sydney is the largest city in Australia.
-About 5 million people live in the city and its suburbs.
-It is the capital city of the state of New South Wales.
-Sydney in Australia is built around beautiful Sydney Harbour.
+City WebQuests: Sydney: history and traditions This webquest will help you investigate Sydney: its history, music and famous landmarks.
+You will also plan a trip and send a postcard home.
+Downloadable worksheet and teacher's notes are available at the bottom of the page.
+Activity 1: Introductory quiz Visit the link below:

+Christmas Island Coordinates: The Territory of Christmas Island is a territory of Australia in the Indian Ocean.
+It has a population of 2,072 residents who live in a number of "Settlement areas" on the northern tip of the island: Flying Fish Cove (also known as Kampong), Silver City, Poon Saan, and Drumsite.
+The majority of the population is Chinese Australian.
 New Zealand NATURE Because of its remote location, New Zealand is rich in unusual wildlife not seen anywhere else in the world.
 Nearly all the land animals are birds and many of these species have lost the ability to fly.
 The Maori people and European settlers introduced animals to the islands and the flightless birds had no defense against them.
 In the last 1,000 years, half of all animals on the islands have become extinct.

+Coral Sea Islands Map of the Coral Sea Islands Map of the Coral Sea Islands Territory History The Coral Sea Islands were first charted in 1803; in the 1870 and 1880s the islands were mined for guano but the absence of a permanent supply of fresh water prevented long-term habitation.
+The territory was created in 1969 by the Coral Sea Islands Act (before, the area was considered part of Queensland) and extended in 1997 to include Elizabeth and Middleton Reefs nearly 800 km further South, already in the Tasman Sea.
+The two latter reefs are much closer to Lord Howe Island, New South Wales (about 150 km) than to the southernmost island of the rest of the territory, Cato Island.
 First Fleet Recently we celebrated Australia day on the 26th of January.
 But why do we mark it on that day in particular?
 To answer that question, Sarah will take you back in time to 1788, to meet some kids who came to Australia on the First Fleet.
 Kid 1: “My name is John Hudson and I'm nine years old.
 I've been an orphan ever since I can remember and I made a living sweeping chimneys.
 It was horrible work, dangerous too.